Organize Your Life Using A Journal

 If you’re going to write it on paper, I’d suggest a notebook with acid-free paper.

-I wish you success with writing your goals!
+I wish you success in writing your goals!